Television in the United Kingdom

-Regular television broadcasts in the United Kingdom started in 1936 as a public service which was free of advertising, which followed the first demonstration of a transmitted moving image in 1926.
+Television broadcasts in the United Kingdom began in 1932, however, regular broadcasts would only begin four years later.
+Television began as a public service which was free of advertising, which followed the first demonstration of a transmitted moving image in 1926.
 Currently, the United Kingdom has a collection of free-to-air, free-to-view and subscription services over a variety of distribution media, through which there are over 480 channels for consumers as well as on-demand content.
-There are six main channel owners who are responsible for most material viewed.
+There are six main TV channel owners who are responsible for most material viewed.

 There are 27,000 hours of domestic content produced a year, at a cost of £2.6 billion.
 Since 24 October 2012, all television broadcasts in the United Kingdom have been in a digital format, following the end of analogue transmissions in Northern Ireland.
 Digital content is delivered via terrestrial, satellite and cable, as well as over IP.
 As of 2003, 53.2% of households watch through terrestrial, 31.3% through satellite, and 15.6% through cable.

 The Royal Television Society (RTS) is a British-based educational charity for the discussion and analysis of television in all its forms, past, present, and future.
 It is the oldest television society in the world.

 Broadcast television providers

-Free-to-air, free-to-view and subscription providers operate, with differences in the number of channels, capabilities such as the programme guide (EPG), video on demand (VOD), high-definition (HD), interactive television via the red button, and coverage across the UK.
-All providers make available the UK's five most-watched channels: BBC One, BBC Two, ITV1, Channel 4 and Channel 5.
+Free-to-air, free-to-view and subscription providers operate, with differences in the number of channels, capabilities such as the EPG, VOD, HD tv, interactive television via the red button, and coverage across the UK.
+All providers make available the UK's five most-watched channels: BBC One, BBC Two, ITV (ITV1/STV), Channel 4 and 5.